ronaldoussoren/pyobjc/docs/apinotes/iTunesLibrary.rst

 .. note::

-   Apple's documentation mentions that these APIs will not return useable data unless the application has been code signed.
+   Apple's documentation mentions that these APIs will not return usable data unless the application has been code signed.